 To make the most of habit stacking, keep these tips in mind:

-Habit stacking is a simple yet powerful strategy for building new routines without overhauling your entire life.
+Habit stacking is a simple yet powerful way to build new routines without overloading your brain.
 By anchoring new habits to existing ones, you create a seamless flow that makes change feel effortless.
 Start small, stay consistent, and watch as your new habits transform your daily life.